 Rosacea & Folliculitis

 If you have folliculitis, you will notice the formation of tiny pustules at the affected follicle openings.
-It can cause intense itching and tenderness.
-However, try not to scratch as this can result in your hair being shed prematurely.
+The condition can cause intense itching and tenderness.
+But try not to scratch — this can result in your hair being shed prematurely.